zack/citibike/README.md

-# CitiBike Dock Data
+# Citi Bike Dock Data

-A website to allow users to look up usage for their favorite CitiBike docks
+A website to allow users to look up usage for their favorite Citi Bike docks

 # Local Setup